Bill Hosokawa

 Of Japanese descent, while interned at the Heart Mountain Relocation Center, he was the editor of the internment camp's newspaper, The Heart Mountain Sentinel.
 After being freed from the camp in 1943, Hosokawa worked as a columnist and editor at The Denver Post for 38 years.
 He retired from the newspaper industry in 1992, at the age of 77.

 Hosokawa was also a prolific author.
 His best-selling book Nisei: The Quiet Americans (1969) chronicles the experiences of second-generation Japanese Americans, known as Nisei.
 Hosokawa published his final work, Colorado's Japanese Americans: From 1886 to the Present (2005), when he was 90 years old.
 His other books include Out of the Frying Pan (1998), Thirty-Five Years in the Frying Pan (1978), Thunder in the Rockies (1976), The Two Worlds of Jim Yoshida (1972), and The Uranium Age (1955).

 Hosokawa was a recipient of the 2007 Civil Rights Award from the Anti-Defamation League.

 Early life

 Bill Hosokawa was born on January 30, 1915, in Seattle, Washington.
 His parents were recent immigrants from Japan.
-His father, Setsugo Hosokawa, who immigrated from Hiroshima, Japan, in 1899 at the age of 15, worked as a migrant farm worker and a railroad section hand in Montana.
+His father, Setsugo Hosokawa, who immigrated from Hiroshima, Japan, in 1899 at the age of 15, worked as a migrant farm worker and a railroad section hand in Montana before running an employment agency for Japanese immigrants.
+His mother, Kimiyo (Omura) Hosokawa was an artist and worked as an elementary school teacher.
 Hosokawa's parents eventually settled in Seattle.

+Hosokawa did not learn English until he began his education, and spoke Japanese at home.
+He also began going by the name William when he started school.
+In the summers, Hosokawa worked in Alaska at salmon canneries.